 Total Points

 Three term examinations (100 pts/each) 300

 Final examination (cumulative; will replace your lowest exam score)

-Homework 200
+Homework (based on percentage of total) 200

 Total Points 500

 Grades for each examination will be posted on Blackboard as soon as possible.
 Total points of 90, 80, 70 and 60% of the above total points will guarantee grades of A, B, C and D, respectively.